janicemv/sandwichStore/README.md

-## Sandwiches
+## Sandwich Store

 In a cafeteria, sandwiches can be ordered before 10:00 AM.
 A web application has been created so that students can do this via computer.

 - [x] Each student must first register with the system.
 The subsequent login will be done with an email address and password.

-However, the student cannot choose the password themselves.
+- [x] However, the student cannot choose the password themselves.
 It is generated (4 characters, numbers, uppercase and lowercase letters possible), and sent via email after registration is complete.

 - [x] The student must check their mailbox after registration to retrieve the password and log in.